List of flags of the districts of Warsaw: Wawer

 The flag of Gmina Warsaw-Wawer, was divided vertically into three stripes.
 The middle stripe was red, and had the width of 3/5 of the flag's width.
 On both sides of the flag were yellow stripes, and each having the width of 1/5 of the flag's width.
 In the flag centre, was placed a frayed yellow letter W, with the height of the half of the flag's height.
 The aspect ratio of the flag proportion of its height to its width, was 5:8.
 The letter W commemorates the Wawer massacre, during which, on the night of 26 to 27 December 1939, 107 Polish civilians were executed by Nazi Germany officers, in the occupied Wawer, and the inscriptions "Wawer pomścimy" (from Polish: we will revenge Wawer), that were written on the building walls by inhabitants of Warsaw, following the massacre.
 The yellow and red are the colours of the flag of Warsaw.
 The flag was adopted on 28 December 1999.
 In 2002, the municipality ceased to exist, and was replaced by the district of Wawer.

 Włochy

 The Gmina Warsaw-Włochy never had its own flag.
-However, the municipal by-law established on 16 February 1996, stated that the "gmina (municipility) uses the coat of arms and city colours [...], marked with the name 'Warsaw-Włochy'".
+However, the municipal by-law established on 16 February 1996, stated that the "gmina (municipality) uses the coat of arms and city colours [...], marked with the name 'Warsaw-Włochy'".
 It remains unknown how such statement was meant to be interpreted.
 In 2002, the municipality ceased to exist, and was replaced by the district of Włochy.